Autodesk/aomi/README.md

 **aws_environment**

 This action takes a single argument - an AWS credentials path in Vault.
 In return, it will generate a shell snippet exporting the `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` environment variables.
 This output is sufficient to be eval'd (don't do this) or piped to a file and sourced in to a shell.
+You can include export snippets with `--export`.
+If the AWS Vault path provides a STS token, this will also be used.

 `aomi aws_environment foo/bar/baz/aws/creds/default`

 **environment**

 This action takes a single argument - a generic Vault path.
 In return, it will generate a small snipped exporting the contained secrets as environment variable.
 This output is sufficient to be eval'd (no really, don't do this) or piped to a file an sourced in to a shell.
+You can include export snippets with `--export`.

 ```
 aomi environment foo/bar/baz